hadilq/nix-home-manager-config/pod-profiles/firefox/README.md

   --name=firefox firefox-machine:latest
 ```

-To launch the firefox run
+To launch the Firefox run

 ```shell
 $ tmux neww podman exec -it firefox firefox
 ```

-Now you have an isolated firefox!
+Now you have an isolated Firefox!
 If you don't use `tmux` just remove `tmux neww` and you are good to go.

 Don't forget to stop and possibly remove the container.